OSI Reference Model

 7. Application layer

-What is The Need of OSI Reference Model
+What is The Need For the OSI Reference Model?

-The major benefits of OSI Reference Model in a computer network are listed below.
+The benefits of the OSI Reference Model in a computer network are listed below.

-1. OSI Reference Model promotes interoperability between vendors by defining the process of connecting two layers.
+1. OSI Reference Model promotes interoperability by defining the process of connecting two layers.

-2. By dividing a network into layers, we split complex network activities into a set of simple components.
+2. By dividing a network into layers, we split complex network activities into simple components.